LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W05-D0-OverviewAndAnnouncements.md

 ## Introduction

 - Review this week's section on Moodle.
-Be sure to <u>watch or read all the required materials</u>.
+- Be sure to <u>watch or read all the required materials</u>.

-  - For online students, this includes the short class recordings which will be available after 4:00 on Monday and Wednesday via the Zoom widget near the top of the Moodle page.
+    For online students, this includes the short class recordings which will be available after 4:00 on Monday and Wednesday via the Zoom widget near the top of the Moodle page.

 - This week's class will be more "flipped", meaning I won't lecture very much, instead I'll give you a lot of time to <u>code and get help with debugging</u>.
 - Things that have changed since Mari recorded her videos:

   - This week's lab was lab 3 but is now lab 4.
   - Browser compatibility with ES6 used to be an issue, but now all browsers support ES6 and evern newer version of JavaScript as well.
   - The link to the browser compatibility chart in Mari's notes is now broken.
 Here's a replacement: [ECMAScript Browser Compatibility Table](https://compat-table.github.io/compat-table/es6/).

-## Announcements for this Week (1/27&ndash;2/2)
+## Lab 4

+- Read the instructions
+- Accept the GitHub Classroom for lab 4
+- Look at the code review form

-### Due dates
+## Due dates

 - Tuesday: The code review for Lab 3 (last week's lab).
   (The beta version was due Sunday.)